-Fort Wilderness Resort has been a bucket list stay for us for a while, especially in the cabins.
-Growing up, pretty much any traveling we had done was camping, so we had wanted to see what Walt Disney World’s version of camping was like.
-We were able to snag a great deal at the last minute right before the holiday rush began.
+Fort Wilderness Resort has been a bucket list stay for us for a while, especially the cabins.
+Growing up camping we were eager to see the Disney version in action.
+Thankfully we were able to snag a great deal at the last minute right before the holiday rush began.
+If you’re considering somewhere outdoorsy for the holidays, or anytime, and want to upgrade from a tent maybe the Cabins will be right for you.
+Check out everything we thought about the Fort Wilderness Cabins.

 The Cabins at Fort Wilderness Resort